What is Team Building? How to Build Stronger, Cohesive Teams in 2026

 Skills-based activities

-With the landscape of work constantly changing, it’s important to keep employees up to date on the latest industry developments and skills needed to excel in their roles.
+With the work landscape constantly changing, it’s essential to keep employees informed about the latest industry developments and the skills required to excel in their roles.

 Depending on what your employees need, you may decide to focus on hard skills like sales or negotiation or soft skills like leadership and conflict resolution.
-Consider hosting regular workshops or one-off training sessions to keep your team’s skills and knowledge up to par with industry standards.
+Consider hosting regular training sessions to keep your team’s skills and knowledge up to date with industry standards.

 Value-based activities

-Including value-based exercises in your team-building strategy shows employees that you’re serious about your company mission and values, while also enabling them to make an impact in their local communities.
+Including value-based exercises in your team-building strategy illustrates your commitment to your company’s mission and values, while also enabling employees to make an impact in their local communities.

-This is especially important today, as more and more people want to work for a mission-driven company with values that align with theirs.
+This is especially important today, as more people want to work for a mission-driven company with values that align with theirs.
+Recent survey data examined values alignment and job satisfaction, finding that 42% of job seekers would take a pay cut to work for a company with values similar to their own.

-In practice, celebrating your beliefs can be as simple as setting up a day for employees to volunteer at a local nonprofit.
-Not only does this reinforce your employer brand and company culture, it also gives your team an opportunity to bond with each other outside the workplace.
+Values-based activities can be as simple as arranging for employees to volunteer at a local nonprofit.
+Not only does this reinforce your employer brand and company culture, but it also allows your team to bond with each other outside the workplace.

 Team bonding